Master of Social Sciences:

 This course is the first of its kind offered in Rwanda to national and international students.
 The program is of international standard with faculty staff drawn from Rwanda and abroad, including visiting professors, policy makers, and practitioners in gender.
 Students are introduced to the core ideas and the theoretical debates concerning gender issues.

 The program’s duration is three semesters.
-The course worse is for two semesters with the dissertation carried out in the third semester
+The course work is made of two semesters (learning and assessments) and the dissertation carried out in the third semester.

 The modules offered include: